Jackson3195/OData-API-Serverless-v2/README.md

 # TODOs

-- [x] - Sanitize values
+- [ ] - Sanitize values
-- [x] - Improve error handling
+- [ ] - Improve error handling
-- [x] - Use Entity & Entity Field tables to generate schema and interfaces
+- [ ] - Use Entity & Entity Field tables to generate schema and interfaces
-- [x] - Use Entity Relationship tables to generate schema with foreign key relationships
+- [ ] - Use Entity Relationship tables to generate schema with foreign key relationships
 - [ ] - Integrate with REDIS
-- [x] - Be able to query data using $select, $filter
+- [ ] - Be able to query data using $select, $filter
-- [x] - Artiect a way to inject logic based on REQUEST
+- [ ] - Artiect a way to inject logic based on REQUEST
-- [x] - Unit tests with 99%+ coverage
+- [ ] - Unit tests with 99%+ coverage
-- [x] - Support composite primary keys
+- [ ] - Support composite primary keys
-- [x] - Integrate Sonarqube into project
+- [ ] - Integrate Sonarqube into project
-- [x] - Dynamic Class loading
+- [ ] - Dynamic Class loading
-  - [x] - Use a dictionary of object to class and then do new dictionary[entity]()
+  - [ ] - Use a dictionary of object to class and then do new dictionary

 # Dev - TODOs